apache-spark-on-k8s/spark/docs/running-on-kubernetes.md

 <!-- TODO master should default to https if no scheme is specified -->
-The Spark master, specified either via passing the `--master` command line argument to `spark-submit` or by setting `spark.master` in the application's configuration, must be a URL with the format `k8s://<api_server_url`.
-Prefixing the master string with `k8s://` will cause the Spark application to launch on a Kubernetes cluster, where the API server is contacted  at the appropriate inner URL.
+The Spark master, specified either via passing the `--master` command line argument to `spark-submit` or by setting `spark.master` in the application's configuration, must be a URL with the format `k8s://<api_server_url>`.
+Prefixing the master string with `k8s://` will cause the Spark application to launch on the Kubernetes cluster, with the API server being contacted at `api_server_url`.
 The HTTP protocol must also be specified.

 Note that applications can currently only be executed in cluster mode, where the driver and its executors are running on the cluster.